fommil/fpmortals/manuscript/complete.md

 A> Typeclass coherence has such a huge impact that the Scalaz 8 design has A> abandoned typeclasses inheritance, in favour of composition.

-This ADT unfortunately permits many invalid trees.
-Although we strive to write ADTs that fully describe what is and isn't allowed, sometimes there are situations like these where a type representation requires an immortal.
-Instead, `Tip` / `Bin` are `private` so users of the `ISet` cannot construct invalid values, with `.insert` building, and therefore defining what constitutes, a valid tree.
+The `ISet` ADT unfortunately permits invalid trees.
+We strive to write ADTs that fully describe what is and isn't valid through type restrictions, but sometimes there are situations where it can only be achieved by the inspired touch of an immortal.
+Instead, `Tip` / `Bin` are `private`, to stop users from accidentally constructing invalid trees. `.insert` is the only way to build an `ISet`, therefore defining what constitutes a valid tree.

 {lang="text"}
 ~~~~~~~~